About QCAT

 - residential tenancy disputes

-- retail shop lease disputes
+- retail shop leases

 - tree disputes.